exp(x)Let's see an example:

 fplot(poly5, [-30,90])

-where $function(x) = 0$.
+fzero.
+It tries to find a point x where $function(x) = 0$.
 This function requires a non-linear function, and an initial point.fzero(poly5, 75)

 function [addition result, subtraction result] = subfunction demo(x, y)